 Many of these are small and vulnerable economies facing many challenges, and any regional free trade agreement that covers trade in goods, services and foreign investment needs detailed research to measure the impact of trade liberalisation.
 Yet very few studies have looked at the effect of PACER-Plus on specific industries.

-The negotiations have also been conducted in secret, making it very difficult for civil society organisations and Pacific Island communities to make a meaningful contribution to the process.
-However, leaked documents did reveal many issues of concern to Pacific Island civil society groups, and the Pacific Network on Globalisation published a 2015 report, Defending Pacific ways of life: A People’s Social Impact Assessment of PACER-Plus , and a 2016 Peoples' Guide to PACER-Plus.
+The negotiations were conducted in secret, making it very difficult for civil society organisations and Pacific Island communities to make a meaningful contribution to the process.
+However, leaked documents did reveal many issues of concern to Pacific Island civil society groups, and the Pacific Network on Globalisation published a 2016 report, Defending Pacific ways of life: A People’s Social Impact Assessment of PACER-Plus , and a 2017 Peoples' Guide to PACER-Plus.

 Loss of revenue for Pacific Island nations